jeremytammik/tbc/a/1861_params_tiles_fts.md

 ####<a name="4"></a>Optimal Banana Sandwich Slice Packing with AI

-On the topic of optimal packing, a full-fledged solution with a modern and thorough approach for solving a complex real-wrold problem is addressed in the article on [optimal peanut butter and banana sandwiches](https://www.ethanrosenthal.com/2020/08/25/optimal-peanut-butter-and-banana-sandwiches):
+On the topic of optimal packing, a full-fledged solution with a modern and thorough approach for solving a challenging real-world problem is addressed in the article on [optimal peanut butter and banana sandwiches](https://www.ethanrosenthal.com/2020/08/25/optimal-peanut-butter-and-banana-sandwiches):

 <center>